-Over the Past 3 months we have been piloting a project working in a hospital school in Leicestershire. working with young people who are in residential care.
-The aim was to create a CD with songs on which could be used in therapy sessions and class to relax the young people.
+Over the Past three months we have been piloting a project working in a hospital school in Leicestershire, working with young people who are in residential care.
+The aim was to create a CD with songs on which could be used in therapy sessions and classes to relax the young people.

-Ward Three is part of the Child and Adolescent Mental Health Service (CAMHS) providing care for young people aged 12 – 18 years with mental health problems.
-Our patients come from Leicester City, Leicestershire and beyond.
-Most young people are attend on a voluntary patients.
+Ward Three is part of the Child and Adolescent Mental Health Service (CAMHS) and provides care for young people with mental health problems aged 12 – 18 years.
+The patients come from Leicester City, Leicestershire and beyond.
+Most young people are attending as voluntary patients.
 Young people are admitted to Ward Three either in a state of crisis, or when their circumstances and presentation becomes complex and an assessment is needed.

-Here are some case studies from ward 3
+Here are some case studies from Ward Three

 “They are really friendly people, Peri and Steve, they got me inspired to write songs and I never thought I’d ever do that!”